bronson/gird/README.md

 gird Photos
 ```

-This creates a .sha1sums file containing the SHA for each file in Photos.
+This creates a Girdsums file containing the SHA for each file in Photos.
 It then operates recursively on all subdirectories, sorted alphabetically.

 Running 'gird' without arguments selectes the current directory, identical to typing `gird .`